fbiego/esp32-lvgl-watchface/README.md

 update_status_watchface(bat, con);
 update_activity_watchface(2735, 357, 345);
 update_health_watchface(76, 97);
+update_all_watchface(/*..all params */);
+update_check_watchface(home, /*..all params */); // this check if the home object and the root object of the watchface are similar
+// this is useful if your have multiple watchfaces, only the active one will be updated
 ```

 This project implements using multiple watchfaces using a `face_selector` object.
 Note that the number of watchfaces you can compile is limited by the target ESP32 flash size.
+You will also need a `ui_home` object for multiple watchfaces.
+Set the active watchface to this object

 This project only demonstrates watchfaces that are functional to display time by leveraging the [`ChronosESP32 library`](https://github.com/fbiego/chronos-esp32).